0xalexshah/JAR-Governance-and-Accountability/README.md

 ## 1. Overview and Scope

-This repository contains the complete methodological artifacts necessary to replicate the comparative evaluation of Google's **Gemini 2.5 Flash** architecture and **Gemini 2.5 Pro** architecture.
+This repository contains the complete methodological artifacts necessary to replicate the comparative evaluation of OpenAI's ChatGPT-5 architecture and Anthropic's Claude Sonnet 4.5 architecture.

 The audit focuses exclusively on the **Governance & Accountability (L1_GOV)** dimension of the AI Ethics Index (AIEI), covering 13 measurable indicators (L4) across two critical subdimensions: